 Pineapple pound cake is moist, dense, and oh-so refreshing!
 Think of it as a traditional pound cake but infused with a mellow island tropical flavor and topped with a simple glaze.

-If you’ve never tried this recipe before, it’s similar to a pineapple upside down cake with a dense texture and without the maraschino cherries.
+If you’ve never tried pineapple pound cake before, it has a dense texture with bits of crushed pineapple throughout.
+The tropical flavor is light and the sweet pineapple glaze gives the outer edge that light crackle glaze.
 I love it because it has just the right amount of sweetness, so we can serve it any time of the day, including at brunch with fresh fruit or with your morning coffee!

 Can’t get enough of that delicious pineapple flavor?
-We love pineapple lemon dump cake and pistachio pineapple watergate salad.
-To use up our fresh pineapple, sometimes we make boozy spears.
-It’s an easy recipe and perfect for parties.
-You can also serve it as a garnish on fruit tingles or pina coladas.
-For a savory idea and when it’s warm outside, we like grilled chipotle chicken kabobs.
+We love pineapple lemon dump cake, pineapple coconut cake, and pistachio pineapple watergate salad.
+To use up our fresh pineapple, sometimes we make boozy pineapple spears.
+Pineapple spears are an easy recipe and perfect for parties.
+You can also serve as a garnish on fruit tingles or creamy piña coladas.

 - Cake Ingredients: